openvswitch/ovs/Documentation/howto/dpdk.rst

     all available devices (including PCI devices) be probed at initialization (setting ``dpdk-probe-at-init`` to true).

-    Hotplugging physical interfaces is not supported using the above syntax.
-    This is expected to change with the release of DPDK v18.05.
-For information on hotplugging physical interfaces, you should instead refer to :ref:`port-hotplug`.

 After the DPDK ports get added to switch, a polling thread continuously polls DPDK devices and consumes 100% of the core, as can be checked from ``top`` and ``ps`` commands::